-Generali Belgium considers that, in accordance with the circular letter, an assessment of expertise, in theory, always deals with an individual.
+Generali Belgium considers that, in accordance with the NBB Handbook on assessment of fitness and propriety letter, an assessment of expertise, in theory, always deals with an individual.
 However, when the assessment relates to a directorship (whether executive or not) on a Board of Directors made up of a number of persons, account must also be taken of the composition and operation of the management Board of Directors as a whole.
-This means that there must be checks on whether the expertise within the Board of Directors made up of a number of persons is sufficiently guaranteed with this person, in view of his or her knowledge and specific experience, skills and professional behavior.
+This means that there must be checks on whether the expertise within the Board of Directors made up of a number of persons is sufficiently guaranteed with this person, in view of his or her knowledge and specific experience, skills and professional behaviour.